hedzr/progressbar/README.md

 #### Write Your Own Tasks With `MultiPB` and `PB`

-The above sample shows you how our `Task` was been encouraged by `progressbar.WithTaskAddOnTaskProgressing`, `WithTaskAddOnTaskInitializing` and `WithTaskAddOnTaskCompleted`.
+The above sample shows you how a `Task` could be encouraged by `progressbar.WithTaskAddOnTaskProgressing`, `WithTaskAddOnTaskInitializing` and `WithTaskAddOnTaskCompleted`.

 You can write your `Task` and feedback the progress to multi-pbar (`MultiPB`) or pbar (`PB`), see the source code `taskdownload.go`.

-The key point is wrapping your task runner as a `PB.Worker`, and add it with `WithBarWorker`.
+The key point is, wrapping your task runner as a `PB.Worker`, and add it with `WithBarWorker`.

 <details>
 <summary> Expand to get implementations </summary>